The Amazon Chime clients display information by users' names to help you understand their availability (commonly referred to as presence).

 - Grey (lock) the user’s Presence is hidden

-- Hide your Presence status in the Settings tab on a mobile client (“Share availability information with” Everyone or No One).
+- Hide your Presence status on Windows, macOS, web in the User menu > Presence list or iOS and Android from the Settings tab (“Share availability information with” Everyone or No One).

 - Grey (with a diagonal slash) is the user is not logged in: